15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 12. Squarespace

 Founded in 2003, Squarespace has become the platform for 376,758 live websites.
-It has a drag-and-drop website builder, solid design capabilities, and everything a small and medium business needs to create and maintain a decent web store.
+It has a drag-and-drop website builder, solid design capabilities, and everything a small and medium business needs to create and maintain a decent ecommerce store.

 Squarespace screen